Phase Retrieval Using Conditional Generative Adversarial Networks: Limitations

 \section{Limitations}

-We also evaluate our PRCGAN* on the CIFAR-10 dataset and observe that our approach fails this dataset.
+We also evaluated our PRCGAN* on the CIFAR-10 dataset and observe that our approach fails on this dataset.
 This could be caused by the high variance of the images in the dataset.
 The results are shown in Figure \ref{fig:limitations}.
+We include this plot to briefly demonstrate the limitations of our method.
+The other methods did not perform better on this dataset.